 9 Great Day Trips from Exeter You Can’t Miss

 So you live in Exeter, or perhaps you are here on holiday and fancy a change of scene?
 I understand.
-Whilst I absolutely adore Exeter, my home for the past four years, it is a little bubble and sometimes you just want to escape!
+Whilst there are so many reasons to visit Exeter, it is a little bubble and sometimes you just want to escape!
 If you are looking for an easy and unforgettable day trip from Exeter, read on to discover 9 great day trips from Exeter, covering everything from cities to the seaside.

 How long does it take to get there?
 2 hours by car or 1 hour 15 minutes by train.